aws/aws-iot-device-sdk-js-v2/samples/node/pub_sub_electron_node/README.md

 MQTT5 introduces additional features and enhancements that improve the development experience with MQTT.
 You can read more about MQTT5 in the Java V2 SDK by checking out the [MQTT5 user guide](https://github.com/awslabs/aws-crt-nodejs/blob/main/MQTT5-UserGuide.md).

-Note: MQTT5 support is currently in **developer preview**.
-We encourage feedback at all times, but feedback during the preview window is especially valuable in shaping the final product.
-During the preview period we may make backwards-incompatible changes to the public API, but in general, this is something we will try our best to avoid.

 ## Requirements

 The sample is built with typescript@5^ and Electron@19.
 Please note the SDK currently does not support Electron20+.